hashicorp/structure/packages/structure-core/README.md

 });
 ```

-A special value of `'all'` can also be used if you want to include all of the components in `@hashicorp/structure-core` instead of enumerating the component names:
+As shown here, `include` is an array of components to include.
+Specifying the special value of `all` like this:

 ```
 var app = new EmberApp(defaults, {
   '@hashicorp/structure-core': {
-    include: [
-      'all',
+    include: 'all',
-    ],
   },
 });
 ```

+will opt your application in to include all of the components in that version of `structure-core`.
+Please note that this means upgrades may possibly include additional components.

 ##Contributing